 Not exactly grouped together with the above three sites, another notable site on the north side of Kyoto is the Kinkaku-ji golden temple.
 The temple itself features three types of architecture at once.
 The top two floors are covered in gold leaf, which is quite an arresting sight.
 The grounds contain beautiful gardens and a tea house where you can enjoy matcha and sweets.

 These four items may not quite make up a whole day, so this afternoon/evening is a good opportunity to take the train to your next destination.

 If you have the time, I highly recommend a day trip to Nara.
 Even if you don’t have the time, you could collapse the above 3 days into two and make time to visit… it’s that special.
 The biggest draw for me happened to be the plentiful deer that roam the east part of town among all the shrines and temples.
 Aside from the deer there are many historic sites to view from when Nara was the capital of Japan.
 There is a famous golden Buddha housed Todai-ji Daibutsuden, one of the largest wooden buildings in the world.

 If you have a JR pass, you can take a train or a local train to Nara easily.
 We departed Kyoto around 10 AM and left Nara after dinner at 6 PM.
-Visiting Nara was a highlight of my whole trip and will be getting its own blog post shortly.
+Visiting Nara was a highlight of my whole trip and you can read more details at my blog post here.

 Where to stay

 We stayed at Hotel Resol Trinity Kyoto, and this was one of my favorite hotels of the whole trip.
 The room was a good size and had tatami mats on the floor.
 The hotel breakfast was really good and the onsen was a luxurious highlight.
 Read my full review here.
 I really liked walking around the neighborhood that was filled with sweets shops, antique shops, and more.